GianMarco98/Asteroid-Classification/README.md

 - S: Silicaceous (stony) asteroids
 - X: Metallic asteroids
-- Other: Miscellaneous types of rare origin / composition; or even unknown composition like T-Asteroids The most common classification schemes are the Tholen classification and SMASSII classification by Schelte J. Bus (or Bus classification).
+- Other: Miscellaneous types of rare origin / composition; or even unknown composition like T-Asteroids The most common classification schemes are the SMASSII classification by Schelte J. Bus (or Bus classification) [2] and the Tholen classification [3].
 In this project we will use the SMASSII classification.
 The next figure shows how the asteroid spectra are associated to their appropriate classes in the various classification schemes.

 ![alt text](https://github.com/GianMarco98/Asteroid-Classification/blob/master/plots/spectraClassification.jpg)